sons-of-sarlacc/macros/doctor-buff-by-tell.md

 Built on the shoulders of wookies.
 This macro will doctor buff on tell.
 Needs improvement for pulling droid, eating bivoli and havla.

 ## Alias
 You only need to run the alias once per session.
-Change all instances of "name" to your character's name.
+Change all instances of `<name>` to your character's name.

 ```
-/alias :a /alias name /ui action toolbarPane04;/pause 4;/ui action toolbarPane05
+/alias :a /alias <name> /ui action toolbarPane04;/pause 4;/ui action toolbarPane05

-/alias :b /alias name /setmood
+/alias :b /alias <name> /setmood

 /alias ll /target
 ```

 ## Macro
 Create the following macros exactly as written.
-Change all instances of "name" to your character's name.
+Change all instances of `<name>` to your character's name.

 ### docStart
 Starts macros running.